k-almira/General/machine-learning.md

   * Connectionism optimizations: Geoffrey Hinton: 2006, optimized back propagation
 * Bloomberg, 2015 was whopper for AI in industry
 * AlphaGo & DeepMind

+## Coursera: ML Course by Andrew Ng:
+### Supervised Learning

+In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

+Supervised learning problems are categorized into "regression" and "classification" problems.
+In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+In a classification problem, we are instead trying to predict results in a discrete output.
+In other words, we are trying to map input variables into discrete categories.

+Example 1:

+Given data about the size of houses on the real estate market, try to predict their price.
+Price as a function of size is a continuous output, so this is a regression problem.

+We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
+Here we are classifying the houses based on price into two discrete categories.

+Example 2:

+(a) Regression - Given a picture of a person, we have to predict their age on the basis of the given picture

+(b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

+### Unsupervised Learning

+Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
+We can derive structure from data where we don't necessarily know the effect of the variables.
+We can derive this structure by clustering the data based on relationships among the variables in the data.
+With unsupervised learning there is no feedback based on the prediction results.

+Example:

+Clustering: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

+Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).